spiritoffootball/sof-organisations/README.md

 # SOF Organisations

-Provides an "Organisations" post type for Spirit of Football.
+Provides provides Organisation Custom Post Types for The Ball website.

 ## Description

-*SOF Organisations* is a WordPress plugin that provides a Custom Post Type and associated functionality for Spirit of Football.
+*SOF Organisations* is a WordPress plugin that provides Organisation Custom Post Types and associated functionality for The Ball website.

 ### Requirements